SingVisio: Visual Analytics of Diffusion Model for Singing Voice Conversion: Background: Diffusion-based Singing Voice Conversion

-SVC aims to transform the voice in a singing signal to match that of a target singer, while preserving the original lyrics and melody~\cite{Huang2023TheSV}.
-We display the classic pipeline of SVC in Fig.~\ref{fig:svc-pipeline}.
-The process begins with the extraction of content (i.e., lyrics) and melody features from the source, alongside the speaker identity features (i.e., timbre) from the target.
-These features are then combined to form the conditions for SVC, which are fed into generative models, also known as acoustic models, to generate the converted acoustic features such as the Mel spectrogram.
-The final step involves using waveform synthesizers (i.e., vocoders) to synthesize the actual audio.
+SVC aims to transform the voice in a singing signal to match that of a target singer while preserving the original lyrics and melody~\cite{Huang2023TheSV}.
+The classic pipeline of SVC typically involves three steps, as shown in Fig.~\ref{fig:svc-pipeline}. (a) Feature extraction: extract content (i.e., lyrics) and melody features from the source singing voice and the timbre feature from the target singing voice.
+These features are then combined to form the conditions for SVC, which are fed into the following acoustic models. (b) Acoustic model: convert the source features to acoustic features (such as the Mel spectrogram) that match the target singer’s voice. (c) Waveform synthesizer: Reconstruct the singing voice waveform from the transformed acoustic features to produce the target singer timber while maintaining the source content.

-It is important to note that the acoustic model is responsible for mapping the features from the source to the target.
 In this study, the term `diffusion-based singing voice conversion' is used to denote that the acoustic model in the SVC system is a diffusion model.